we-are-va/we-are-va.github.io/_work/scoh.md

   media_alignment: Left
   media:
     image: "/uploads/open_house_tote.jpg"
-  content: Promotional material included lanyards, pull- up banners, guidebook, flyers
+  content: "## Promotional material included lanyards, pull- up banners, guidebook,
-    and posters for the event launch, public display at participating buildings and to publicise the event.
+    flyers and posters for the event launch, public display at participating buildings and to publicise the event."
 - template: full-width-media-element
   block: media-1
   image: "/uploads/open_house_web.png"
 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: VA were also responsible for creating one very slick website that like
+  content: "## VA were also responsible for creating one very slick website that like
-    the event's namesake, encourages you to step inside and explore.
+    the event's namesake, encourages you to step inside and explore."
   media:
     image: "/uploads/open_house_banner.jpg"
 - template: 2-column-media-element